 While most universities around the world rely on their publicly stated policies and procedures (including honour codes and student contracts) to act as a deterrent to any student contemplating plagiarism, their publication alone is unlikely to cut any sway with would-be plagiarists.
-Even universities that are committed to eradicate plagiarism must be aware that approaches that "focus on eradication rather than minimisation of plagiarism can be impractical, prohibitively expensive and even harmful to the learning environment" (QAA (2017)).
+Even universities that are committed to eradicate plagiarism must be aware that approaches that "focus on eradication rather than minimisation of plagiarism can be impractical, prohibitively expensive and even harmful to the learning environment" (QAA, 2017).

-Given that chances of detection of type-2 plagiarism are painfully low (as evidenced by the extremely low rates of punishment - see section 2.3), the way to avoid type-2 plagiarism must be through prevention.
+Given that chances of detection of type-2 plagiarism are painfully low (and the rate of punishment being even lower - see section 2.3), the way to avoid type-2 plagiarism must be through prevention.